MR-workaholic/Tars/docs/tars_cpp_server_thread.en.md

 Then the total number of business processing threads should be: 10 + 10

 ## 4.2.
-Method for changing server network thread, client network thread, and asynchronous callback processing thread
+Method for changing server's network thread, communicator's network thread, and asynchronous callback processing thread

-If you want to change the number of server network threads, client network threads, and asynchronous callback threads, you can modify them on the template or add the corresponding service private template.
+If you want to change the number of server's network threads, communicator's network threads, and asynchronous callback threads, you can modify them on the template or add the corresponding service's private template.